• Welcome to MCME!

 Well Elros chose to be counted among men and was also married to a mortal woman so their chilldren had no choice.

 Ah thanks @RubenPieterMark for that link.
-I changed my sentence about Dior above :p
+I changed my sentence about Dior above :P

 Also interesting quote from History of Middle-earth V in there.
 There is indeed a general rule that children of at least one mortal parent are mortal themself.
 The half-elfs are an exception of this rule granted to Earendils childrend because of his great deeds.